dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 ```

 Most important difference in the above `signupUser` and `signinUser` ActionCreators is that they take the token that is in the response and put it in `localStorage`.
-We'll be able to access this whenever we load up our site, so we'll remain logged in without having to reauthenticate every time.
+We'll be able to access this whenever we load up our site, so we'll remain logged in without having to re-authenticate every time.

 ### Authorization Header